janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

-Upload `airflow2.py` code to `dags` folder.
+Upload `airflow2.py` code to the `dags` folder.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/51d5a412-627c-445c-9ae8-7eb0eced72a4)

-Open Airflow UI.
-Wait until the DAG appears.
+Wait for the DAG to appear in the Airflow UI.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/2867c0f1-922e-48c8-a657-7563a9afbdcb)

-Since this time it's scheduled to run '@daily' I triggered it manually
+Since it is scheduled to run '@daily' this time, I manually triggered it.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/4b889475-d7ab-4c62-81eb-97f153b2bb91)

-Open Dataflow to see if the job is running.
+Open Dataflow to check if the job is currently running.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/4fe108f0-ddce-458e-83fa-159a4860f186)

-The results will be the same, the Dataflow job will create 2 tables in BigQuery.
+As expected, the Dataflow job will create 2 tables in BigQuery.

-Your DAG is set to run every 15 minutes, and it first checks for the existence of files in a Google Cloud Storage bucket using GCSObjectsWithPrefixExistenceSensor.
-If files exist, it picks the first file, moves it to a 'processed' subdirectory, and then triggers a Dataflow job with BeamRunPythonPipelineOperator to process the file.

-In Composer 2 you can use airflow2 file either with DataflowCreatePythonJobOperator or BeamRunPythonPipelineOperator, both works.

 ❗ Make sure to delete Composer from your setup as it can be a costly service.
-It's worth mentioning that Google Cloud provides an advantageous Free Trial option.
+It's worth mentioning that Google Cloud provides an advantageous [Free Trial](https://cloud.google.com/free/docs/free-cloud-features#free-trial) option.
 As a new customer, you will receive $300 in free credits, allowing you to thoroughly explore and assess the capabilities of Google Cloud without incurring any additional expenses.

 # <img width="30" alt="image" src="https://seeklogo.com/images/G/google-looker-logo-B27BD25E4E-seeklogo.com.png"> Looker